mikeTheLightning/gfn_to_pfn/README.md

 A Linux kernel module that enables translation between Guest Frame Numbers (GFN) and Host Virtual Addresses (HVA)/Physical Frame Numbers (PFN), with additional physical page information retrieval capabilities.

 ## Overview
+NOTE- THIS IS DESIGNED TO BE USED ON THE HOST;
 This kernel module provides functionality to:
 1. Translate Guest Frame Numbers (GFN) to Host Virtual Addresses (HVA) and Host Physical Addresses (PFN)
 2. Retrieve physical page information for given virtual addresses